 Illness/Sickness __– This could be due to a short-term condition or something of a longer-term nature such as recuperating from medical conditions.

 Physical Disability – The broad nature of disability encompasses a number of forms including but not limited to: deafness, blindness, and the restriction of limb use or mobility.
 All of these are factors which may impact your ability to purchase a guarantee through Zero Deposit.

 Bereavement - Loss of a partner, relative or close friend may temporarily render you susceptible or vulnerable, something which may impact rational decision making.

 Mental Capacity - This applies to customers who may suffer from any form of mental incapacity, which again may impact your ability to purchase a guarantee.

 We cater to vulnerable customers.
 If you feel one of the above might be applicable, you can contact us here or call and a member of the team will be able to assist you.

-The tenant pays an initial, non-refundable fee, equivalent to one week’s rent, followed by an annual admin fee of £26.
+The tenant pays an initial, non-refundable fee, equivalent to one week’s rent plus a £49 set up fee, followed by an annual fee of £17.50.
 Only one guarantee is needed per Assured Shorthold Tenancy Agreement.

 It costs nothing to cancel your Zero Deposit™ Guarantee but you must do this within the 14-day cooling-off period after purchasing the Zero Deposit Guarantee.
 If you don’t pay money owed to your landlord under the no deposit scheme, we may engage a debt collection agency, which could affect your credit rating.
 You may also be liable for the agency’s costs.